 (This post may contain affiliate links.
 As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 It’s hard to beat homemade blueberry bagels, especially when they come together in less than an hour!
 These blueberry bagels can be made gluten free, dairy free, and refined sugar free.
-They’re so simple to make and so tasty!
+They’re so easy to make and so tasty!

 These blueberry bagels can be made in under an hour?